vchimtu/SocialMediaApplication/README.md

 - **Display All Users**: List all users with their usernames and full names.
 - **Display All Friendships**: Show all friendships between users.
 - **Display Mutual Friends**: Identify mutual friends between two specified users.
+- **Messages / Group Messages**Now you can send messages in person to person or in group chat.